Drago Gervais

 In Belgrade he eventually worked for the Yugoslavian state news agency, Tanjug, and the Ministry of Foreign Affairs, but soon returned to Rijeka where he became the director of Rijeka's Croatian National Theater.
-He worked there until he tragically fell from a balcony in Sežana at the age of 53.
+He worked there until he fell from a balcony in Sežana at the age of 53.

 He was included with Mate Balota in the edition Five Centuries of Croatian Literature, published posthumously in 1973.